 Product availability, pricing, and eligibility criteria are subject to change.
 The terms applicable to your policy are those in effect at the date of purchase as confirmed in your policy schedule.

-5.1 Premiums Are Not Savings Insurance premiums paid to Mutual Life Africa are not savings, deposits, or investments.
+Insurance premiums paid to Mutual Life Africa are not savings, deposits, or investments.
 Premiums are consideration paid in exchange for insurance cover for the period in which they are received.
 They do not accumulate, accrue interest, or hold any cash or surrender value at any point during or after the policy lifecycle.

-5.3 No Surrender Value Policies issued through the App carry no surrender value.
+Policies issued through the App carry no surrender value.
 A policyholder who cancels their policy, whether voluntarily or as a result of default, is not entitled to receive any portion of premiums previously paid.
 No cash-out, policy loan, or premium credit facility is available in connection with any policy unless explicitly offered as a separate product feature in writing by Mutual Life Africa.

-5.4 Understanding What You Are Purchasing By purchasing a policy, you acknowledge and accept that you are purchasing insurance protection for a defined period, and that the value of that product lies in the cover provided during the policy term — not in the accumulation of any monetary value.
+By purchasing a policy, you acknowledge and accept that you are purchasing insurance protection for a defined period, and that the value of that product lies in the cover provided during the policy term — not in the accumulation of any monetary value.
 Premiums paid for periods during which cover was in force are earned by Mutual Life Africa in full upon each billing cycle, regardless of subsequent events.

-6.1 Premium Pricing Premiums are displayed in the App at the time of purchase.
+Premiums are displayed in the App at the time of purchase.
 Pricing is determined by the product selected, the policyholder’s age, cover level, and any applicable riders or add-ons.
 All prices are inclusive of applicable taxes unless otherwise stated.

-6.2 Currency Premiums may be denominated in ZAR, USD, GBP, or EUR depending on the product selected.
+Premiums may be denominated in ZAR, USD, GBP, or EUR depending on the product selected.
 It is your responsibility to ensure your payment method supports the currency in which your premium is denominated.

-6.3 Exchange Rates Where currency conversion is required, the exchange rate applied will be that of the payment processor at the time of the transaction.
+Where currency conversion is required, the exchange rate applied will be that of the payment processor at the time of the transaction.
 Mutual Life Africa accepts no liability for exchange rate fluctuations or conversion fees charged by your bank or payment provider.

-6.4 Price Changes Mutual Life Africa reserves the right to revise premium pricing at any time.
+Mutual Life Africa reserves the right to revise premium pricing at any time.
 You will be given at least 30 (thirty) days written notice of any price change affecting your existing policy.
 Continued payment of premiums after the notice period constitutes acceptance of the revised pricing.

 The following payment methods are accepted through the App: